-Ever wonder why the governments spends so much money on creating those tiny little ridges along the edges of a coin?
+Did you notice the ridges on the edges of some coins?
+Ever wonder why government treasuries spends so much money on creating those tiny little ridges?
 Wouldn’t it be easier and cheaper to build a plain one?
-Of course, it might save some money to make the edges smooth.
-However, there is a very practical reason for putting this ridges on coins.
+Of course, the Treasury might save some money to make the edges smooth.
+However, the Treasury has a very old and practical reason for putting ridges on coins.

 Back in the Beginning, coins did not have ridges

 The story goes back to 1792 when the Coinage Act declared that gold eagles, half eagles and quarter eagles ($10, $5 and $2.50 coins respectively) would be made of their face value in gold.
 The dollar, half-dollar, quarter dollar, dime and half-dime coins were to be manufactured of their value in silver.
 Also, the cent and half-cent coins were to be made of copper.
 The edges of all of these coins were smooth.

 Nefarious individuals realized that they could make a reliable profit from these coins if they filed down or shaved down the sides of gold and silver coins and sell them as precious metal–while passing the coins as unaltered.

 In response, the U.S. Mint started to put the ridges, also called “reeding”, on the sides of valuable coins as a security feature.
 A criminal cannot shave edges of a ridged coin without the tampering being visible.
 Any one would notice changes.

 The ridges produce another benefit too.
 The ridges also make the coins distinguishable by touch, which helps visually-impaired citizens tell similar-sized coins (like pennies and dimes) apart.
 Pennies and dimes may be small coins today.
 But way back in the Depression era, the difference used to be very important.